 What committees are available for me to join?

 The Service and Ministry Committee (SerMin) works with the Resident Chaplain to promote student exploration of faith while providing opportunities for members of the college to serve in the community.
 Among other things, this committee organizes special chapel programs, identifies pastoral needs within the college community, and helps provide leadership for the ministry and service efforts of the college.

 The Community and Traditions Committee (ComTrad) promotes the social interaction and engagement of the members of Brooks College, with the aim in view of cultivating and sustaining the traditions of the College.
 The committee helps plan the involvement of the college in the weekly Community Dinner, hosts important occasions in the life of the college (e.g., Christmas at Brooks College, Brookstravaganza, Spring Formal, Senior Recognition, etc.), and preserves records of life in the college for posterity.

 The Arts and Academics Committee (Acatak) seeks to promote a context within which college members' learning is supported and enhanced.
 Committee members work with the college master to host distinguished visitors in the college, arrange peer mentoring, organize periodic programs of Common Reading for the college, develop the resources of the college library, and undertake other intellectually significant efforts for the sake of the college's membership.

-Insofar as the College Council identifies new and more responsive ways of organizing the work of the college, the responsibilities of standing committees may be altered, and additional committees may be formed as needed.
-Committees meet as often as needed at the discretion of the co-chairs.
-During meetings of the Governing Board, committee co-chairs report on the progress and ideas of their committees, receive counsel from other Governing Board members, and identify avenues for mutual support and collaboration, especially when major events in the life of the college are at hand.
+Insofar as the College Council identifies new and more responsive ways of organizing the work of the college, the responsibilities of standing committees may be altered.
+Committees meet as often as needed at the discretion of the chairs.
+During meetings of the College Council, committee chairs report on the progress and ideas of their committees, receive counsel from other Council members, and identify avenues for mutual support and collaboration, especially when major events in the life of the college are at hand.